crashappsec/con4m/docs/writing.md

 - Currently, users can NOT declare varargs functions.
 We may choose to add this, but do not right now.
 - We do not support default arguments.
 - Recursive functions are available by default, but they can be turned off at the time the program using con4m is compiled.
+- If you use an enum (which defines immutable constants), they generally live in the scope of VARIABLES.
+They go away if a new config file gets loaded on top of yours, so they should not be used if called from callbacks.
+However, we do explicitly make them available for local functions.
+If a callback tries to use one when a new config has been layered in, you could end up with significant issues.
+I am thinking about removing enums, or else giving them their own permanant status without making them an attribute.
+Haven't decided which is best yet, so they're currently living in this in-between state.

 # Learn more!